What is Drug Detox?

 - Shakiness and tremors, uncontrollable trembling

-Fortunately, at Discovery Institute of New Jersey, our doctors are trained to monitor detox symptoms and to administer medications that prevent the most dangerous of these symptoms, and reduce the discomfort associated with all of them.
-Our medical professionals monitor patients constantly throughout their stay, checking vital signs such as temperature and heart rate, to ensure that patients are responding to the treatment and detoxing safely and as comfortably as possible.
+Fortunately, at Discovery Institute of New Jersey, our medical staff members are trained to monitor detox symptoms and to administer medications that prevent the most dangerous of these symptoms, and reduce the discomfort associated with all of them.
+Our team of professionals monitors individuals constantly, checking vital signs such as temperature and heart rate, to ensure that patients are responding to the treatment and detoxing safely and as comfortably as possible.

 Drug Detox in a Safe, Supported Environment

 Our detox program is referred to as a medically supervised detox.
 Throughout this program, our clients are monitored 24/7 to ensure that no medical emergencies occur, and if they do they are treated promptly.
 We administer non-habit-forming medications throughout detox for patients who require it.
 Because we closely monitor our clients, we can safely and comfortably wean them off of these medications when the timing is clinically appropriate.

 In addition to medication, we provide regular assessments of clients’ physical health and vital signs as well as their mental and emotional states.
 We provide nutritious, regular meals and comfortable beds for patients so that they can begin to nourish themselves in a healthy way and get as much rest as they need during this process.
 Because many individuals come to detox with outside physical and mental health concerns, our staff is trained to identify and treat these issues.
 Those who successfully detox but who struggle with untreated illnesses unrelated to their drug dependence may struggle in a treatment environment, so we strive to address these issues effectively from the very beginning.